opendp/smartnoise-samples/data/README.md

 For this release, we recommend using the SQL functionality while bounding user contribution to 1 row.
 The platform defaults to this option by setting `max_contrib` to 1, and should only be overridden if you know what you are doing.
 Future releases will focus on making these options easier for non-experts to use safely.

+## Note on SQLite Version

+The PandasReader used SQLite under the covers, whereas the other readers use the respective database engines.
+The SQLite version that comes with many Python distributions is quite old, and does not support `SELECT DISTINCT`, which is required to limit the number of rows per user.
+If you are using conda, you can ensure that you are using the latest SQLite by typing `conda install --yes -c anaconda sqlite`.
+If you know that your data has only one row per uses, you can specify `row_privacy` in the metadata, as in the sample above, and the functionality will work with older SQLite versions.

 ## Installing Sample Databases